abhidj0090/calcomp/exampleSite/content/english/events/interrogating-dalit-aesthetics-a-study-of-selective-bangla-dalit-writings.md

 speaker_name = "Dr. Jatisankar Mondal "

 +++
 In our 64th Online Lecture, we will be hosting Dr. **Jatisankar Mondal** on our platform.
 He is an exponent of Dalit literature.
-He will be speaking Bangla Dalit writings.
+He will be speaking on Bangla Dalit writings.